sfu-cl-lab/Yeti-Thesis-Project/How to connect to MySql database in WEKA.md

         bash
         export CLASSPATH=$CLASSPATH:/home/cla315/jars/mysql-connector-java-5.1.42-bin.jar
         (to check if it worked, echo $CLASSPATH)
-+ Looks like you also have to save the JDBC Driver file in WEKA path, e.g./home/cla315/weka-3-8-1/mysql-connector-java-5.1.42-bin.jar //Need to check

 ## Step 2: Modify the property file for the database you are using
 + Get the properties file from the weka.jar or weka-src.jar jar-archive, both part of a normal Weka release.